learn-co-curriculum/dsc-inheritance-lab/README.md

         self.nocturnal = True
 ```

-Finally, let's create a `Gorilla` class.
+Finally, create a `Gorilla` class.
 This class should:

 * Subclass `Animal`
 * Have a species of `gorilla`